Aliz-f/python_OOP/README.md

         self.pay = pay
 ```

-regular methods automatically pass the instance as first argument, with ```self```:
+Regular methods automatically pass the instance as first argument, with ```self```:
 ```python
     def fullname(self):
         return '{} {}'.format(self.first, self.last)
 ```
-add class variable, we can use it as variable for each instance or class method:
+Add class variable, we can use it as variable for each instance or class method:
 ```python
 class Employee: